 Findings Filters

-On the Findings page, use the Query Builder to build custom queries that return the findings you need to see.
+On the Findings tab in Explore, use the query builder to build custom queries that return the findings you need to see.

 Tip: For the fastest results, Tenable recommends using the Last Seen filter in all queries to return findings from the last 30 days.